On the equivalence of contact invariants in sutured Floer homology theories: Proof of Main Theorem

-As for the location of the basepoint, let us first wind $\alpha_{n+2g+1}$ one and a half times along the curve $\delta$, as in Figure \ref{fig:uvuv2}, so that it meets each of $\beta_{n+2g+1}$ and $\gamma_{n+2g+1}$ in the four points respectively.
-We place the basepoint $z$ as shown in the figure.
+To define Heegaard Floer homology groups and the map between them from these diagrams, we must specify the location of the basepoint $z$.
+For this, let us wind $\alpha_{n{+}2g{+}1}$ halfway along the curve $\delta$, as in Figure \ref{fig:uvuv2}, so that it meets each of $\beta_{n{+}2g{+}1}$ and $\gamma_{n{+}2g{+}1}$ in two points respectively, as indicated in the figure.
+We place the basepoint $z$ in the small bigon created by this isotopy, as shown in the figure.